petejayhuang/minto-app/README.md

 PRELAUNCH LIST!

-bottom navbar redirects to navbar privacy policy checkboxes go from uncontrolled to controlled input validation on input to be number design inputs
+bottom navbar redirects to navbar checkboxes go from uncontrolled to controlled input validation on input to be number remove ability to message person add fb to landing reset the search page back button: store > product oR feed > product if not logged in, don't show message seller (redirect) sync staging and master now

 [NOPE] fix errors & warnings
-[NOPE] chat bubbles!
 [NOPE] hijack forward and back buttons
 [NOPE] hamburger menu should have go to product => BUILD DROPDOWN?

+[DONE] privacy policy
+[DONE] design inputs
+[DONE] chat bubbles!
 [DONE] facebook URI!
 [DONE] success message
 [DONE] new store => refetch